McDonnell Douglas MD-80s in 1/400 Scale

 Fortunately it appears that the long break of over a year between the first MD-80 release and the second (both were AA releases) gave Gemini some time to fix the worst issues with the mould.
 The backend of the model is superb.
 The downward angle of the horizontal stabilizers at the top of the T tail is well finished, however the top of the tail is too angular and flat topped.
 The rest of the tail and rear fuselage is spot on and very importantly the engines are suitably chunky and well sized.

 The shape of the underside of the nose is ok, although the nosegear is still too far backwards, kind of sits into the line of the body rather than against it and the gear doors are way too small.
 The biggest problems are on the top side of the nose.
 It is too pointy coming down from the cockpit, which itself is too sloping leaving the cockpit windows kind of pointing up rather than straight.
-The whole thing just looks wrong and is I’d say inferior to the old Dragon mould and miles away from Aeroclassics superb DC-9 nose.
+The nose shape is inferior to the old Dragon mould and miles away from Aeroclassics superb DC-9 nose.
 Having said that it is still passable.

 Comparing the Dragon Mould with the Gemini Mould